carla-simulator/carla/Docs/recorder_and_playback.md

 ### Sample Python scripts

-There are some scripts you could use:
+Here you can find a list of sample scripts you could use:

 * **start_recording.py**: This will start recording, and optionally you can spawn several actors and define how much time you want to record.
   * **-f**: Filename to write